 The installation at Bayside is an example of how high-spec charging infrastructure can be provided for residents and visitors without compromising the surrounding aesthetic of the development and while maintaining user experience.

 As a developer, installing future-proofed charging infrastructure that is convenient and sustainable will enrich the customer experience.
 Doing so at the construction phase and using the building’s existing power supply will also drastically reduce costs.

-It is beneficial for developers to consult with charge point providers during the early planning stages to understand charge point requirements.
-This will help to avoid incurring unnecessary costs further into the project where charge points are treated as an afterthought or by attempting to retrofit.
+It is beneficial for developers to consult with charging point providers during the early planning stages to understand charge point requirements.
+This will help to avoid incurring unnecessary costs further into the project where charging points are treated as an afterthought or by attempting to retrofit.